Skyrme pseudopotentials at next-to-next-to-leading order Construction of local densities and first symmetry-breaking calculations: Introduction

-A more limited first step was achieved in Ref.~\cite{Becker17}, which presented the first parameterization of an EDF at N2LO adjusted on the properties of finite (magic) nuclei.
-Named SN2LO1, this parameterization was fitted using spherically-symmetric self-consistent mean-field calculations with a protocol that is very similar to the one used for the adjustment of the SLy5~\cite{ChabanatA,ChabanatB} and SLy5* \cite{Pastore13} parametrizations of the NLO EDF.
-Like SLy5*, SN2LO1 has been fitted with additional stability constraints imposed via linear-response calculations~\cite{Becker17}.
+In the next step, this group constructed a spherical mean-field code that can handle higher-order terms in the Skyrme EDF \cite{BeckerPhD,Becker17}, and which has been subsequently used for the adjustment of the parameters of a Skyrme EDF augmented by central N2LO terms to the properties of finite (magic) nuclei~\cite{BeckerPhD,Becker17,Becker19}.
+Named SN2LO1, this parameterization was adjusted with a protocol that is very similar to the one used for the adjustment of the SLy5~\cite{ChabanatA,ChabanatB} and SLy5* \cite{Pastore13} parametrizations of the NLO EDF.
+Like SLy5*, SN2LO1 has been fitted with additional stability constraints imposed via linear-response calculations~\cite{Becker15,BeckerPhD,Becker17}.
 For masses and radii of spherical nuclei, the overall performance of these parametrizations is comparable.
 There is, however, the possibility that other observables and other nuclei that are usually not considered in a fit protocol might be more sensitive to the new terms, and that such information can be used to adjust N2LO EDFs that systematically outperform standard functionals.

 For these reasons, there is an interest to extend calculations with the N2LO EDF to non-spherical nuclei.
 On general grounds, it is important to have a possibility to calculate observables of more complex nuclei that can inform future fits, and more specifically it will be instructive to benchmark the performance of SN2LO1 for deformed and rotating nuclei.
 For this reason, we study here for the first time the properties of deformed nuclei using an N2LO EDF.
 To this end, the N2LO EDF has been implemented into a 3d code in coordinate-space representation~\cite{RyssensPhD,MOCCa}, that allows for the exploration of numerous shape degrees of freedom including non-axial and non-reflection-symmetric ones, and finite angular momentum.
 As representative examples, we will discuss deformation properties of even-even krypton and neodymium isotopes, the fission barrier of $^{240}$Pu, and the superdeformed rotational band of $^{194}$Hg.
 The latter also serves as a verification that time-reversal breaking calculations using the SN2LO1 parametrization are stable with respect to unphysical finite-size instabilities that plague many older Skyrme functionals at NLO~\cite{Hellemans12,Pastore15}.